OCPI (Open Charge Point Interface) EV Roaming

 EV roaming with OCPI allows a driver to charge at multiple networks using a single RFID or application.
 Roaming is critical to the wide-scale success of EV adoption.
 It is similar to the evolution of mobile telephony, where, historically, each user could only make calls on their home network.
 Over time, users could roam to other networks, and today, national and European regulations mandate roaming at flat prices.

 The most prominent protocol for EV roaming is the Open Charge Point Interface (OCPI), which is maintained and endorsed by the EVRoaming Foundation.
-OCPI supports connections between eMobility Service Providers (eMSPs) with EV drivers as customers and Charge Point Operators (CPOs) who manage charge stations.
-This protocol is free to use and independent.
-It can work both bilateral as well as in combination with roaming hubs.
+Specifically, OCPI supports connections between eMobility Service Providers (eMSPs) with EV drivers as customers and Charge Point Operators (CPOs) who manage charge stations.
+Moreover, this protocol is free to use and independent.
+Additionally, it can work both bilaterally and in combination with roaming hubs.
+Notably, different versions of OCPI are available, such as OCPI 2.2.1, which includes enhanced functionalities, and OCPI 2.1.1, a widely adopted earlier version.

 • Charge Point Operator (CPO) – Manages a network of chargers, including maintenance and supply of electricity.
 Today’s chargers can be activated using an RFID, a mobile app, or contactless credit/debit cards.